chowed/restaurants-open/README.md

 I accommodated for times going past midnight (start time > end time) by doing 2 checks on the segment in `opening_hours`: only if the day is correct, then check the duration from start time to the end of the day (1440 is the number of minutes in a day).
 If the the day isn't correct, then it checks through the day(s) adding an index of 1, and checks the start of the day (0) until the end time (this check can be improved due to redundant day checks - detailed under improvements).

-I have followed the constructor pattern for consistency when creating the date object, though I am much more familiar with factory functions.
+I have followed the constructor pattern for consistency when creating the objects.

 `.find()` was used when checking the segments under `opening_hours` because there is no need to check further segments if we know the restaurant is open at that time.